When to use the framework?

 # Framework structure

-The full list of official packages which make the framework is available in the main repository’s README.
+A complete list of official packages that constitute the framework is available in the main repository’s README.

 There are a few groups of packages: